oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance-01-cls-35-extension-package.md

 - it contains exactly one specification satisfying the "CSAF Extension Specification" conformance profile.
 - it contains exactly one compilation of artifacts satisfying the "CSAF Extension Bundle" conformance profile.
 - has a name that it can be referred to.

+A CSAF Extension Package MAY contain additional documentation and artifacts to guide implementers.